SAIL Amsterdam

-SAIL Amsterdam is a quinquennial maritime event in Amsterdam in the Netherlands.
+SAIL Amsterdam is a maritime event held once every five years in Amsterdam in the Netherlands.
 Tall ships from all over the world visit the city to moor in its eastern harbour.

 The 2020 event was cancelled due to the COVID-19 pandemic.

 History

 The event was organised in 1975 to celebrate the 700th anniversary of Amsterdam, under the name 'Sail Amsterdam 700'.
 This led to the establishment of the Stichting Sail Amsterdam (SSA, Foundation Sail Amsterdam).

 1975

 More than 850 ships from 21 countries participated in the inaugural SAIL Amsterdam.
 The tjalk Stockpaerdt participated in the event on inception.

 1980

 SAIL Amsterdam 1980 had approximately 1,000 sailing ships from multiple countries.
 Participants included the Soviet Union's Kruzenshtern, Poland's Dar Pomorza, Sea Cloud from the Bahamas, Germany's Gorch Fock, and the Sir Winston Churchill.

 1985

 The Netherlands commemorated SAIL Amsterdam 1985 with an issue of three stamps.

 1990

 SAIL Amsterdam 1990 opened on 9 August.
 During the 1990 event, a limited number of visitors were permitted to stay onboard some of the sailing vessels.